percona/percona-xtradb-cluster/doc/source/features/pxc-strict-mode.rst

 ``PERMISSIVE``

- At startup, if ``innodb_autoinc_lock_mode`` is not set to ``2``, a warning is logged and startup continues.
+ At startup, if ``innodb_autoinc_lock_mode`` is not set to ``2``, a warning is logged, and startup continues.

 ``ENFORCING`` or ``MASTER``

- At startup, if ``innodb_autoinc_lock_mode`` is not set to ``2``, an error is logged and startup is aborted.
+ At startup, if ``innodb_autoinc_lock_mode`` is not set to ``2``, an error is logged, and startup is aborted.

 .. note:: This validation is not performed during runtime, because the ``innodb_autoinc_lock_mode`` variable